 Meanwhile, the Plan de Corones-Kronplatz mountain, South Tyrol-Südtirol’s number one ski mountain, towers above everything.
 A mecca for winter sports enthusiasts during the wintertime, in the summer it becomes a staging area for downhill mountain bikers, paragliders, hikers, and families.
 Yes, the Val Pusteria is best experienced in an active state!

-This is also where fantastic side valleys branch off, with undisturbed nature, lots and lots of castles, and a unique cultural landscape: the Valle di Casies-Gsieser Tal, Valle Anterselva-Antholzertal, Valli di Tures and Aurina-Tauferer Ahrntal and the Val Badia-Gadertal.
+This is also where fantastic side valleys branch off, with undisturbed nature, lots and lots of castles, and a unique cultural landscape: the Valle di Casies-Gsieser Tal, Valle Anterselva-Antholzertal, Val Badia-Gadertal and Valli di Tures and Aurina-Tauferer Ahrntal.